Blueshoe/website/io/content/gefyra.md

 Move to the modern orchestration framework
 :::
 :::GlobalParagraph{:fontSize="lg" .leading-6 .mb-4}
-We help you move your applications to the cloud and running them on top of Kubernetes.
+Increase your operations efficiency with automated scaling, deployment, and management of your applications.
 :::
 #title
 :::GlobalTitle{:size="xs" :tag="h3" :color="text-bs-blue" .uppercase .mb-3}